RakeshChouhan/Jersey_Hibernate/README.md

 Configuration:
 ==============

-(a)create database in mysql named "empmanagement" (b)make changes in xmlconfig/hibernate-cfg.xml file ie connection url, username and password of your database.
+(a)Create database in mysql named "empmanagement" (b)Make changes in xmlconfig/hibernate-cfg.xml file ie connection url, username and password of your database.
-(c)uncomment the hbm2dll.auto property for first time if tables created in your database then recomment it.
+(c)Uncomment the hbm2dll.auto property for first time if tables created in your database then recomment it.